dennis-mureti/dennis-mureti/README.md

   <h2>Current Projects</h2>

   <h3>NFT Token</h3>
-  <p>NFT/Blockchain Project to sensitize the african culture and broadcast the kenyan culture to the world through digital assets in the form of matatu culture.</p>
+  <p>NFT/Blockchain Project to sensitize the african culture and broadcast the kenyan culture to the world through digital assets in form of matatu culture.</p>

   <h3>Algonera</h3>
   <p>A Digital solutions implementation company offering innovative quality and digital enterprise solutions for clients all over the world through collaboration, research and development. (https://algonera.vercel.app) </p>